 Size | 5 to 6 cms of wingspan |

-Identification | Have orange and purple bands on fore and hindwings respectively |
+Identification | Have orange and purple bands on fore and hindwings, respectively |

-Geographical location | Guatemala, Costa Rica, Panama, Ecuador, Colombia, Peru |
+Geographical location | Guatemala, Costa Rica, Panama, Ecuador, Colombia, and Peru |

 Pansies are known for their unique and beautiful appearances.
 This pansy dagger-wing butterfly is multicolored with orange, purple, and brown coloration.